ByronPop/BillBot/README.md

 <a name="how-billbot-works"></a>
 ## How BillBot Works
-I wrote the script for BillBot in Python and leveraged 3 public APIs and a webscraper to pull the legislative bill data, pass it to ChatGPT and then post the analysis to Twitter.
-The script runs for each state and updates a separate BillBot Twitter account for the specific state (e.g., CABillBot, MABillBot).
+Billbot uses 3 public APIs and a webscraper function to pull the legislative bill data, pass it to ChatGPT and then post the analysis to Twitter.
+The script runs for each state and updates a separate BillBot Twitter account for the specific state so that folks can subscribe to only their state legislation (e.g., CABillBot, MABillBot).

 <a name="pulling-legislative-data"></a>
 ### Pulling Legislative Data